Julia Dare, PhD

-Dr. Dare serves as a strategy professor in the Eberhardt School of Business.
+Dr. Dare serves as a strategy and business ethics professor in the Eberhardt School of Business.
 Prior to her appointment, she taught Strategic Management in the Marshall School of Business at the University of Southern California, as well as International Business and Marketing at Azusa Pacific University.
 Her primary research interest is Corporate Social Responsibility (CSR) in the framework of corporate governance and strategy.
-She is examining different models of CSR and their antecedents and developing new theories and measures in the area that may lead to a deeper understanding of the economic and non-economic incentives of CSR.
+She is examining different models of CSR and their antecedents.
+She is developing new theories and measures in the area that may lead to a deeper understanding of the economic and non-economic incentives of CSR.
 Her research is generating empirical evidence that may distinguish which type of CSR model serves both economic and social ends.

 Dr. Dare has over ten years of professional experience.
 She has held positions in domestic and global management with Pfizer, Merck, Allergan, and Baxter and served as a senior strategy consultant for Charles River Associates, advising firms such as J&J and Bristol-Myers Squibb.